-1.0 Introduction
+1.0 INTRODUCTION

-This report examines the activities of NAFO non-Contracting Parties vessels that fish groundfish species in the NAFO Regulatory Area.
-The report attempts to distinguish between "non-Contracting Parties vessels", such as those from Korea or the USA and re-flagged vessels, generally crewed by western Europeans.
+This report examines the activities of NAFO non-member vessels that fish groundfish species in the NAFO Regulatory Area.
+The report attempts to distinguish between "non-member vessels", such as those from Korea or the USA and re-flagged vessels, generally crewed by western Europeans.